The benefits of an FHA mortgage are numerous.

 If you prove you could afford and/or make your current payments on time and you benefit from refinancing (usually a lower payment), the FHA streamline program is an easy option to refinance.

 FHA loans are a great option for many borrowers.
+It’s clear to most that the benefits of an FHA mortgage are undeniable.
 If you don’t qualify for conventional (standard) financing, consider an FHA loan.

 If you don’t have perfect credit or a large down payment, consider FHA financing for your home purchase and make homeownership a reality sooner than you thought possible.